nickorsk2017/controlled-uncontrolled-components/README.md

 ## Description
-This is demonstartion of performance of different types of react components:
+This is demonstration of performance of different types of react components:

 - Controlled components
 - Throttle components